ringcentral/ringcentral-chatbot-js/README.md

 - Create a website to auto generate code for developer to download
     - let developer select what he wants to do, what programming language to use, and finally generate the code for him
 - Demo chatbots
-    - ping bot
-        - reply "pong" when received "ping"
-    - RC Assistant
-        - Very important bot for user to use RingCentral service
     - survey bot
         - create survey and aggregate result with ease.
     - RingCentral messages monitoring bot